 The Choir is made up of mixed ATB adults and teenage choral scholars, and mixed choristers (aged 7-14) – totalling about 35 singers.
 St Mary’s is one of very few parish churches in London with a treble-only top line - the Choristers receive an extensive music education and many go on to university choral scholarships.
 The Choir sings a wide range of repertoire from Tallis, Byrd and Gibbons to Vaughan Williams, Sumsion and Howells, as well as contemporary composers including James MacMillan, Jonathan Dove and Ben Parry.
 Examples of recent music lists can be found here.

-The music department is made up of Helen Smee (Director of Music), Ian Tindale (Visiting Organist), Harriet Burns (Vocal Coach) and Jonathan Jarvis (Chorister Tutor).
+The music department is made up of Helen Smee (Director of Music), Ian Tindale (Visiting Organist), and Harriet Burns (Vocal Coach).